Randoragon/sent/README.md

 You need Xlib and Xft to build sent and the [farbfeld](https://tools.suckless.org/farbfeld/) tools installed to use images in your presentations.

-## Demo
+## Installation

+Arch Linux users can install the `sent-randoragon-git` AUR package.

+Otherwise, simply run the following (if necessary, as root):

+    make install

-To get a little demo, just type
+To get a little demo after installation, try opening the included presentation in the file "example":

-	make && ./sent example
+    sent example

-You can navigate with the arrow keys and quit with `q`.
+You can navigate with the arrow keys and quit with `q` (for all keybindings see `man sent`).

 ## Usage